igutekunst/ooc/README.rst

     obj_sort(counts_list, SORT_DESCENDING);

 At the end, the totals are printed by looping over the HashMap keys.
-The keys are sorted by getting a tuple for each (key,value) pair, and sorting the list
+The keys are sorted by getting a tuple for each (key,value) pair, and sorting the list.

 .. code-block:: c